The Plan

 Education

 Quality education is non-negotiable.
 The administration's education agenda encompasses furniture, textbooks, digital literacy centres, and scholarship programmes.
-Beyond school walls, the LGA is building a culture of lifelong learning — from youth coding bootcamps to adult literacy initiatives — because an educated community is an empowered one.
+Beyond school walls, the LCDA is building a culture of lifelong learning — from youth coding bootcamps to adult literacy initiatives — because an educated community is an empowered one.

-"Every child in Agege deserves a desk, a textbook, and a teacher who is paid and present."
+"Every child in Orile Agege deserves a desk, a textbook, and a teacher who is paid and present."

 Healthcare